Grey Wolf: The Escape of Adolf Hitler

 Grey Wolf: The Escape of Adolf Hitler is a 2011 book by Gerrard Williams (1958–2022) and Simon Dunstan.
-The book was adapted as a docudrama film in 2014, directed and written by Williams and produced by Magnus Peterson.
-The book and film allege that Hitler faked his death rather than dying in Berlin in 1945 (as widely believed by Western scholars).
-Both the book and film were given extensive coverage in the British media and criticised for their lack of verifiability.
+In 2014, the book was adapted as a docudrama film, Grey Wolf: Hitler's Escape to Argentina, directed and written by Williams and produced by Magnus Peterson.
+The book and film allege that Hitler faked his death rather than dying in Berlin in 1945; both were given extensive coverage in the British media and criticised for their lack of verifiability.

 Plot

-The book and film concerns the allegations by its makers that Adolf Hitler did not die in his Berlin bunker on 30 April 1945 but escaped with his newlywed wife, Eva Braun, to Argentina, similar to claims made by the Soviet Union throughout mid-1945, interpreted by Western scholars as disinformation.
+The book and film concern the allegations by its makers that Adolf Hitler did not die in his Berlin bunker on 30 April 1945 but escaped with his newlywed wife, Eva Braun, to Argentina, similar to claims made by the Soviet Union throughout mid-1945, interpreted by Western scholars as disinformation.
 Hitler is claimed to have been replaced by a double by the time of his last photographed appearances, although he is known not to have used political decoys during his lifetime.
 Nevertheless, it is claimed that Hitler and Braun's corpses were replaced by body doubles; this might agree with historical arguments stemming from Hitler's dental remains being all that were ever conclusively identified of either individual.
 (Note: Hitler's dental remains include part of a mandible with teeth sundered around the alveolar process.)

 A Junkers Ju 52 is alleged to have helped Hitler to escape Berlin.

-Others Nazi officials are alleged to have escaped as well, including Braun's brother-in-law Hermann Fegelein and Martin Bormann.
+Besides many ranking Nazis confirmed to have fled to Argentina using the ratlines, others are alleged to have escaped with Hitler, including Martin Bormann and Braun's brother-in-law Hermann Fegelein.
 Fegelein was said to have been shot for desertion on 28 April 1945, but the book claims the court martial never took place.
 The same Junkers Ju 52 which Fegelein took to Berlin flew back to Rechlin, but allegedly returned around 28 April.
 Fegelein is speculated to have scouted a landing strip at Hohenzollerndamm, where Hitler and Braun might go after leaving the Führerbunker via escape tunnel.
 (Note: James P. O'Donnell cites pilot Hans Baur (whose Soviet captors accused of flying Hitler to safety before returning to Berlin to murder his alleged accomplice, pilot Georg Betz) as stating that a Ju 390, capable of long-distance flight, was on the ground in Rechlin.)
 Pilot Hanna Reitsch recalled that a Ju 52 landed in the Tiergarten on 27 April, but said it was sent back to Rechlin empty.
-The book cites Reitsch's statements that she saw a pilot "obviously waiting for someone" near a Ju 52 in the area as she departed the Tiergarten early on 30 April.
-(Note: Later sources place this a day earlier.)
+The book cites Reitsch's 1970s claim that as she departed the Tiergarten early on 29 April, she saw a pilot "obviously waiting for someone" next to a Ju 52.